tahoemph/blog-software/content/post/blog-setup.md

 ended up settling on [Hugo](https://gohugo.io/).
 This wasn't due to any real feature differences.
 I am interested in the go programming language which Hugo is implemented in and thought this might an opportunity to work some in go.
-That said so far I havn't had to dip into the Hugo source code.
+That said so far I haven't had to dip into the Hugo source code.

 Hugo (and other generators I looked at) all provide a